tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 ## Some non-patterns in API doc sites

 Finally, I'd like to briefly mention some non-patterns in API documentation.
-In the [list of 100 API doc sites](pubapis_apilist.html), you rarely see any of the following:
+In the [Survey of API doc sites](pubapis_apilist.html), you rarely see any of the following:

 * Video tutorials
 * PDFs